 Over time Netflix has gradually evolved into a somewhat complex and unique business and can even in some regards call itself a technology based business yet in other aspects it is not reliant on its technology its technology aspect is just one of the many spokes in its wheel of business.

-You are not unique
+You and your business are not unique

 There is no advantage or wasting time thinking about unique business ideas.
 Instead, you should focus on the elements of your business idea that returns the highest percentage of profits.
 People don’t buy ideas, they buy solutions to problems they have!